 Serving the Dish

 The mozzarella polenta is served hot, as an appetizer, with a little sour cream on top, and as I like it with a sweet and sour butterhead salad, it is delicious.
-If you have leftover of this polenta, put a piece in a bowl and serve a hot romaine lettuce soup on top, you will see how tasty it is.
+If you have leftovers of this polenta, put a piece in a bowl and serve a hot romaine lettuce soup on top, you will see how tasty it is.

 I highly recommend you try this delicious creamy mozzarella polenta recipe, and if you are interested in other appetizer recipes, I recommend some from our blog, such as: